mojtababahrami/mojtababahrami.github.io/content/authors/admin/_index.md

 ---

 ## Biography
-I'm a PhD candidate at Theis Lab working under the supervision of [Prof. Fabian J. Theis](https://scholar.google.com/citations?user=sqWpn2AAAAAJ&hl=en) at [Institite of Computational Biology](https://www.helmholtz-munich.de/en/icb/research-groups/theis-lab), Helmholtz Munich and Technical University of Munich (TUM).
+I'm a PhD candidate at [TheisLab](https://www.helmholtz-munich.de/en/icb/research-groups/theis-lab) working under the supervision of [Prof. Fabian J. Theis](https://scholar.google.com/citations?user=sqWpn2AAAAAJ&hl=en) at [Institite of Computational Biology](https://www.helmholtz-munich.de/en/icb/research-groups/theis-lab), Helmholtz Munich and Technical University of Munich (TUM).
 My primary focus lies in the intersection of machine learning and computational biology, specifically in the field of single-cell genomics.
 Previously, I have received my B.Sc. in Electrical Engineering and M.Sc. in Computer Engineering, Artificial Intelligence from [Sharif University of Technology](https://en.sharif.edu/), Tehran, Iran.
 During my master, I focused on machine learning and deep learning in biomedical applications.
 I had the opportunity to be a visiting scholar at Mcgill University, School of Computer Science working with [Dr. Yue Li](https://www.cs.mcgill.ca/~yueli/) and research assistant at [Computer Aided Medical Procedures Lab](https://www.cs.cit.tum.de/camp/start/), [Technical University of Munich](https://www.tum.de/en/), Germany, under the supervision of [Prof. Nassir Navab](https://campar.in.tum.de/Main/NassirNavabCv).
 I was also the team lead data scientist at [Hengam.io](https://www.hengam.io/) where we built and developed AI-based E-commerce solutions for [Shopify](https://shopify.com/) merchants to grow their business.

 {{< icon name="graduation-cap" pack="fas" >}} Please visit my [Google Scholar](https://scholar.google.com/citations?user=iwVGOKYAAAAJ) for the most recent publications.